ClaudiaCastillo/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Responsive Portfolio assignment.
-Enhance the Basic Portfolio with a mobile-responsive layout.
+Responsive Portfolio is enhancement of the Basic Portfolio with a mobile-repsonsive layout.